Accounting Job: Steps to Become an Accountant

 Generally, an accountant can find work in both, public and private sectors.
-For the accounting background, most vacancies are available directly from the employers.
+For the accounting background, good job in accounting most vacancies are available directly from the employers.
 And it is your responsibility to select the role to apply for as per your eligibility.

 Sometimes, these finance graduate schemes are structured with an accounting qualification such as ACA or CGMA.
 Although, when it is about accountancy apprenticeship, maintained by AAT, an alternative one to the one provided by a university, they are often perceived as a fast track to achieve chartered status with the main professional bodies such as ICAEW, ACCA, etc.

 The main benefits of an accountancy apprenticeship is that you can gain the required practical skills while earning a salary.